 The Queensland Electricity Regulations and Schedule 5.1 of the NER lists a range of network performance requirements to be achieved by Network Service Providers (NSPs).
 Accordingly, Energex's planning policy takes these performance requirements into consideration when considering network developments.
 The tighter of the limits is applied where there is any overlap between the Regulations and the NER.
-In October 2017, the Queensland Electricity Regulation was amended to change the Low Voltage (LV) from 415/240V +/-6% to 400/230V +10%/-6% to harmonise with Australian Standard 61000.3.100 and a majority of other Australian States.

-Some of the requirements under the regulations/rules are listed below and further defined in Table 25, Table 26, Table 27 and Table 28.
+In October 2017, the Queensland Electricity Regulation was amended to change the Low Voltage from 415/240 V +/-6% to 400/230 V +10%/-6% to harmonise with Australian Standard 61000.3.100 and a majority of other Australian States.
+In January 2023 the Australian Standard changed the LV lower limit to -10% and as a result the Queensland Electricity Regulation changed.
+Some of the requirements under the regulations/rules are listed below and further defined in Table 10-2, Table 10-3 and Table 10-4.

-- Magnitude of Power Frequency Voltage: During credible contingency events, supply voltages should not rise above the time dependent limits defined in Figure S5.1a.1 of the Rules.
-(For normal steady state conditions, a requirement of ±6% for Low Voltage and ±5% for High Voltage of 22kV or less is specified in the Electricity Regulations S13 - Voltage Fluctuations: An NSP must maintain voltage fluctuation (flicker) levels in accordance with the limits defined in Figure 1 of Australian Standard AS 2279.4:1991.
+- Magnitude of Power Frequency Voltage: During credible contingency events, supply voltages should not rise above the time dependent limits defined in Figure S5.1a.1 of the NER - Voltage Fluctuations: An NSP must maintain voltage fluctuation (flicker) levels in accordance with the limits defined in Figure 1 of Australian Standard AS 2279.4:1991.
 Although a superseded standard, it is specifically referenced under a Derogation of the Rules (S9.37.12) applicable to Queensland - Voltage Harmonic Distortion: An NSP must use reasonable endeavours to design and operate its network to ensure that the effective harmonic distortion at any point in the network is less than the compatibility levels defined in Table 1 of Australian Standard AS/NZS 61000.3.6:2001 - Voltage Unbalance: An NSP has a responsibility to ensure that the average voltage unbalance measured at a connection point should not vary by more than the amount set out in Table S5.1a.1 of the NER Rules.